Demetri Martin

-Demetri Martin (Δημήτριος Ευάγγελος Μάρτιν, Dimitrios Evangelos Martin; born May 25, 1973) is an American comedian, actor, writer, director, cartoonist and musician.
-He was a contributor on The Daily Show.
+Demetri Evan Martin (Δημήτριος Ευάγγελος Μάρτιν, Dimitrios Evangelos Martin; born May 25, 1973) is an American comedian, actor, writer, director, cartoonist, filmmaker, and musician.
+He was a contributor on The Daily Show, where he was the Senior Youth Correspondent from 2005 to 2008.
 In stand-up, he is known for his deadpan delivery, playing his guitar for jokes, and his satirical cartoons.
-He starred as Ice Bear in Cartoon Network's We Bare Bears.
+He hosted and starred in Comedy Central sketch series Important Things With Demetri Martin (2009-2010).
+Martin has appeared in several films such as Taking Woodstock (2009) and made his directorial debut in Dean, which he also starred in.
+He starred as Ice Bear in Cartoon Network's We Bare Bears and is currently the narrator of its prequel spinoff We Baby Bears.

 Early life

-Martin was born into a Greek-American family in New York City on May 25, 1973, the son of Lillian (1951–2019) and Greek Orthodox priest Dean C. Martin (1948–1994).
+Martin was born into a Greek-American family in New York City on May 25, 1973, the son of Lillian (1951–2019), a dietician, and Greek Orthodox priest Dean C. Martin (1948–1994).
 His grandparents migrated from Sparta and Crete.
 He grew up in Toms River, New Jersey, and has a younger brother named Spyro and a younger sister named Christene.
+Martin was an altar boy at church and credited his exposure to humor to his time attending as an altar boy.
+He credits Woody Allen and Steven Wright as major comedic influences.
+He was also part of a Hellenic Dance Troupe in New Jersey.
 As a teenager, he worked at his family’s diner in Beachwood near the Jersey Shore.
 He attended Toms River High School North and graduated in 1991.

 Martin graduated from Yale University in 1995 with a B.A in History.
 During his time there, he wrote a 224-word poem as a project for a fractal geometry class, which became a well-known palindromic poem.
 He was also a member of the Anti-Gravity Society, whose members juggle objects on Sunday evenings on Yale's Old Campus.

 Although Martin was admitted to Harvard Law School, he instead decided to attend New York University School of Law upon receiving a full scholarship.
 Martin withdrew from law school before the start of his final year, opting to pursue comedy over obtaining his Juris Doctor degree.